-Tucked away in the foothills of the Santa Cruz Mountains, the charming town of Saratoga is known for its fine dining, wine tasting rooms, and two distinctive cultural institutions.
+Tucked away in the foothills of the Santa Cruz Mountains, the charming village of Saratoga is known for its fine dining, wine tasting rooms, and two distinctive cultural institutions.

 Just a few minutes’ drive north of Los Gatos, along Highway 9, Saratoga is noticeably more petite but belies its small size with a surprising medley of fine restaurants tucked into a picturesque Alpine Village atmosphere in a few quaint blocks along its main street, Big Basin Way.
 The town’s decades-old reputation for elegant dining draws a steady stream of Silicon Valley gastronomes.
 The recent addition of a couple of wine tasting rooms in the downtown area has added to the lure, while local vineyards like Cooper-Garrod, Mount Eden, Savannah-Chanelle, and Cinnabar are known for their distinctive bottlings.